MutazBu/wordpress/README.md

-# this is a wordpress project i learned it while i was an intern
+# this is a wordpress project, i learned how to do it while i was an intern